+When people think of sexual enhancement devices, they tend to pull up images of pocket rockets and rabbits – toys that are, arguably, not super friendly for users with penises.
 Fortunately, in the past few years, the world of sex toys for penises has grown to include several different styles of toys for both solo and partnered use.
-Basic toys for penises can be divided into a few different categories, but we are going to focus on the two most common types; stroking toys and c-rings.
+Basic sex toys for penises can be divided into a few different categories, but we are going to focus on the two most common types: stroking toys and c-rings.

-Strokers, in their essence, are meant to envelop the penis and provide stimulation through texture and pressure.
+Strokers are meant to envelop the penis and provide stimulation through texture and pressure.
 They come in many styles, but most fall into categories based on their projected longevity.

 An example of a single use stroker is the Tenga Egg, which comes in an egg-shaped case that contains an elastomer sleeve and lube.
 The inside of the sleeve, designed to fit over the head of the penis, has textured ribbing that matches the package design.